magentapenguin/speed-calculatoring/README.md

-# vite-pages
+# speed-calculatoring
-A template for using vite and gh pages
+AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
+i have no time for this